+- In Danish and Norwegian, Ä and Ö follow the letter Z;

 - In Finnish and Swedish, V = W;

-- In Polish, $Z < \dot{Z} < \dot{Z}$;
+- In Polish, $Z < \hat{Z} < \dot{Z}$ ;

 - Turkish sorts Ş after S.

 In addition, many languages support multiple sorts.
 For example, German sorting can vary depending on how the umlauted characters are treated (either as variants of their non-umlauted forms, or as expansions); Hungarian supports multiple collations as well.
 As is seen by this Latin script example, the variance in a single script and even a single language prohibit defining an all-encompassing collation for a script that is acceptable for all languages, and this applies to most scripts.